-Although 100% of candidates met target in AY 2017-2018 and in AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will include additional professional development relating to the Integration of Critical Thinking Strategies and Reflecting on Instruction to support student learning.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will include additional professional development related to the Integration of Critical Thinking Strategies and Reflecting on Instruction to support student learning.
 This effort to engage in program improvement will strengthen candidates' ability to think critically and reflect on their practice to improve student outcomes in the classroom.